 1. Verify that the repo is built successfully

-2. If Devin successfully built the repo, you can create a snapshot from this run.
+2. If Devin successfully built the repo, click Create machine snapshot.
 Remember that creating the snapshot will terminate the session so only do this once the session is done.

-3. When creating the snapshot, you can add startup commands to pull the latest version from Git and install the latest dependencies.
+3. When creating the snapshot, you can (1) provide a snapshot description which Devin will read when using the snapshot and (2) add startup commands that automatically run (e.g. Add cd your-repo && git pull && npm install to pull the latest version from Git, install the latest dependencies, etc).

 How do I create a machine snapshot?